History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The finest of Edward I's Welsh castles and a World Heritage Site

-The castle, part of Edward I's plan to control the Welsh nation, was built on the site of an original motte and bailey castle.
+The castle, part of Edward I's plan to control the Welsh nation, was built on the site of an earlier motte and bailey fortification.
 It was to serve the purpose of governing the area and at the same time, be substantial and palatial enough for a king to visit.

 But Caernarfon was intended, right from the start, to be more than just a castle.
 Edward was determined to avoid the mistake of his Norman forebears; he would build not just a castle, but a town, and invite English settlers to inhabit his new creation.